 Once you start making the cheese sauce you won't have time to stop and shred each kind of cheese.

-You'll need to bring your large pot of water to a boil and cook your elbow macaroni "al dente", meaning still somewhat firm, before you add it to the cheese sauce in the cast iron skillet.
+You'll need to bring your large pot of water to a boil and cook your elbow macaroni "al dente", meaning still somewhat firm.

-The the macaroni will finish cooking in the cheese sauce in the smoker after that.
+Don't be alarmed if the macaroni is still firm; it will finish cooking in the cheese sauce in the smoker.

 Make the Cheese Sauce